Cross-Cultural Mindfulness

 Cross-Cultural Mindfulness is a framework that brings together universal principles common across many cultures to help us integrate with our most primordial selves.

-"Primordial comes from the Latin words primus, meaning 'first' and ordiri, 'to begin.'
+According to vocabulary.com, "Primordial comes from the Latin words primus, meaning 'first' and ordiri, 'to begin.'
 So it is easy to see that this adjective means 'first of all, original.'
 When something is primordial, it has existed since the earliest time, like the primordial mud some scientists believe was the source of all life on Earth."

 This framework centers on the foundations of mindfulness that are grounded on the breath, body, heart, and mind.
 Cultures from all four corners of the world understand this framework to be fundamentally necessary to connect with our direct experience of the ever changing flow of life itself, which is essential to how we hold ourselves and each other in this very difficult time for humanity.
 In this course, participants will: